repaper/gratis/PlatformWithOS/README-Arch.md

 ## Try the DrawDemo

-This will fail because `import Image` wil not find the PIL module so fix the imports: need to look like: `from PIL import Image`
+This will fail because `import Image` will not find the PIL module so fix the imports: need to look like: `from PIL import Image`

 ~~~~~